Find out about Traffic Regulation Orders (TROs)

 Stage 1: Feasibility and informal consultation

-- An initial investigation will be carried out to confirm if the requested change is possible and what effect it might have on the highway network including whether revoking or amending any existing TRO’s is required
+- An initial investigation will be carried out to confirm if the requested change is possible.
+It will also determine what effect the TRO might have on the highway network including whether revoking or amending any existing TRO’s is required

 - Consideration will also be given to whether the proposal will simply move the problem elsewhere